AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments.md

   * Content models definitions require a title and one data element; everything else is optional.
   * The model can define default content - if applicable.
   * Authors cannot change the defined structure when authoring fragment content.
-  * Changes made to a model after dependent content fragments have been created, will impact those content fragments.
+  * Changes made to a model after dependent content fragments have been created, can impact those content fragments.

 * **Content Fragment Component**